aichat-go

 Architecture Overview

-Finished and DeterminedURL fields.
+Finished field.
+The agent owns flow via four tools (hybrid_search, set_state, get_state, send_lead) — no hand-tuned thresholds.
 Metrics are applied via decoration (zero Prometheus imports in core packages).
 All data paths use composite keys (chat_id, project_id) for tenant isolation.

 Component details